ICE’s Force Feeding of Detainee Goes Horribly Awry, Lawsuit Says

 An ICE detainee on a hunger strike finally began eating again, but immigration officials force-fed him anyway—and the procedure went so badly that one of the guards in the room thought the man was having a stroke, according to court filings obtained by The Daily Beast.

 Hamad Mohsen Thabit Saad Sayad, a 28-year-old asylum-seeker from Yemen, said he fled his homeland after facing persecution by Houthi rebels.
 He has been in ICE detention since Dec.
-16, 2020 and was facing deportation until a federal judge issued an emergency stay as Sayad’s case is further reviewed.
+16, 2020, and was facing deportation until a federal judge halted Sayad’s removal as his case is further reviewed.
 In January, Sayad, who tested positive for COVID-19 that same month, launched a hunger strike to protest his conditions.
-After missing 73 meals and losing nearly 17 percent of his body weight, ICE went to court and got permission to physically restrain Sayad and feed him through a nasogastric tube, something the American Medical Association (AMA) deems a form of torture.
+After he missed 73 meals and lost nearly 17 percent of his body weight, ICE went to court and got permission to physically restrain Sayad and feed him through a nasogastric tube, something the American Medical Association (AMA) deems a form of torture.

 “He has already suffered serious enough symptoms as to require hospitalization twice,” ICE said in court, noting that Sayad was in danger of renal failure, liver failure, or could slip into an irreversible coma.